The Escape from Paradise

 Tan Cheng Han, the lawyer for May Chu’s husband, Hin Chew (the Villain), is no longer with the prestigious firm of Drew & Napier.
 He briefly ran his own practice out of an office in the run-down International Plaza building on Anson Road.
 He now teaches law, and recently had triplets.
 That’s karma for you.!

 Now, at long last, Jackie Lee has returned to Singapore, an older, sicker, and wiser man.
-He moved back in with Mabel, and, together, they tried to sue Jackie's girlfriend, but she is long gone with the money!
+He lives on his own in a flat, and is on good terms with Mabel, who lifted his bankruptcy.
+Together, they tried to sue Jackie's girlfriend, Chung Sue Sian, but she is long gone with the money!
+They say it takes three generations from wealth to poverty, and Jackie Lee proves the case.

 Christina Dorrett, Hin Chew’s first lawyer, is no longer with Drew & Napier, or even to be found in Singapore.
 Under a bridge?